There’s never been a better time to act on your “big idea.” And this manifesto will show you how.

 2. The Persona of the Garage Entrepreneur Has Changed

 Entrepreneurs are no longer just two guys in a garage.
 They can be found in all walks of life.
-The reasons for this sudden spike can be attributed to:
+The reasons for this sudden spike can be attributed to the following:

 - Rising student debt

 Student debt in the United States recently crossed the $1 trillion mark.
-We are still training the next generation to be workers at an ever increasing tuition cost, but good work has gotten harder to come by…More students are instead seeking out entrepreneurial education and experiences while in college (and even high school) — some with aspirations to build the next Facebook, while others simply want to better equip themselves.
+We are still training the next generation to be workers at an ever-increasing tuition cost, but good work has gotten harder to come by…More students are instead seeking out entrepreneurial education and experiences while in college (and even high school) — some with aspirations to build the next Facebook.
+In contrast, others want to better equip themselves.

 - No lifelong employment

-With the security of lifelong employment and pensions gone, more people are looking to get in the driver’s seat and take control of their destiny.
+With the security of lifelong employment and pensions gone, more people are looking to get in the driver’s seat and take control of their destinies.
 Side business startups are on the rise.

 - The need for large companies to innovate or be disrupted

-The pace of disruptive innovation has been accelerating over the last decade, with Blockbuster being the latest casualty in the news.
+The pace of disruptive innovation has accelerated over the last decade, with Blockbuster being the latest casualty in the news.
 Even previous disruptors are starting to get disrupted by newcomers.
 This has magnified the increasingly important role of intrapreneurs.